 Title X Reauthorization of the Indian Health Care Improvement Act

 Just remember, repealing the Affordable Care Act means repealing ten titles.
 It goes beyond political ideology and starts really affecting peoples lives.
 The next hurdle is King V. Burwell, but it won’t be the last.
-Careful what you wish for America, “Cruzcare” might not be as good of a concept as it sounds on paper.
+Careful what you wish for America.

 Find out more about how the Affordable Care Act is working.